Claude Sonnet 4.5 vs GPT-5.5 Instant

 The capability footprint differs most on reasoning mode: Claude Sonnet 4.5 and code execution: GPT-5.5 Instant.
 Both models share vision, multimodal input, function calling, and tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while GPT-5.5 Instant lists $5/1M input and $30/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Claude Sonnet 4.5 lower by about $5.9 per million blended tokens.
-Availability is 7 providers versus 1, so concentration risk also matters.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while GPT-5.5 Instant lists $5/1M input and $30/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Claude Sonnet 4.5 lower by about $5.90 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 1, so concentration risk also matters.

 FAQ